syncfusion-content/fileformat-docs/FileFormat/Presentation/Loading and Saving the Presentation.md

 ## Opening an existing presentation from stream

-You can open an existing PowerPoint presentation from stream using the overloads of Open method.
+You can open an existing PowerPoint presentation from stream by using the overloads of Open method.

 {% highlight c# %}
 [C#]